Curvature line parametrized surfaces and orthogonal coordinate systems. Discretization with Dupin cyclides: Cyclidic nets

 The general validity of $\bar x_{ijk} = \bar x_{ikj}$ can be shown using a continuity argument.
 The crucial observation is that $s$ is fixed by the vertices $(x,\dots,x_{ijk})$ of the initial cyclidic cube, whereas the arc $a$ depends on the frame $B_{jk}=(t_{jk}^{(1)},t_{jk}^{(2)},t_{jk}^{(3)})$ at $x_{jk}$ (cf. Fig.~\ref{fig:patch_in_between}).
 The vector $t_{jk}^{(i)}$ is tangent to $s$ if and only if $t^{(i)}$ is tangent to $s$, due to the evolution \eqref{eq:frame_evolution}.
 Now consider a frame $B$ at $x$ with $t^{(i)}$ tangent to $s$, and as before choose $\wtilde x_i \in \what{x,x_i}$.
 Obviously there exists an axis $l$ through $x$ such that rotating $B$ by an arbitrary small angle $\alpha \in (-\varepsilon,\varepsilon) \setminus \{0\}$ around $l$ has the effect that the image $t^{(i)}(\alpha)$ of $t^{(i)} = t^{(i)}(0)$ does not remain tangent to $s$.
 Denote by $\what{x,x_i}(\alpha)$ the circular arc between $x$ and $x_i$ determined by the vector $t^{(i)}(\alpha)$ and choose $\wtilde x_i (\alpha) \in \what{x,x_i}(\alpha)$ s.t. $\wtilde x_i(0) = \wtilde x_i$.
 If $\wtilde x_i(\alpha)$ is continuous in $\alpha$, the dependent points $\bar x_{ijk}(\alpha),\bar x_{ikj}(\alpha)$ are continuous in $\alpha$ as well.
 For all angles $\alpha \in (-\varepsilon,\varepsilon)\setminus\left\{ 0 \right\}$ we are in the generic case, for which we know $\bar x_{ijk}(\alpha) = \bar x_{ikj}(\alpha)$.
 Thus continuity implies $\bar x_{ijk}(\alpha) = \bar x_{ikj}(\alpha)$ in the limit $\alpha = 0$.

-A cyclidic patch is non-singular if and only if opposite boundary curves do not intersect (see Figs.~\ref{fig:patch_singular_points}, \ref{fig:patch_singular_points_nonembedded}).
+A cyclidic patch is non-singular if and only if opposite boundary curves do not intersect (see Fig.~\ref{fig:patch_singular_points}).
 Since we started with a non-singular cyclidic cube, the patch $\wtilde f^{(i)}$ is non-singular. \end{proof}

 \begin{corollary}[] Each pair $f^{(i)},f_i^{(i)}$ of opposite faces of a non-singular cyclidic cube can be uniquely extended to a smooth family $\mathcal{F}^{(i)}$ of cyclidic patches such that boundary curves of $\wtilde f^{(i)} \in \mathcal{F}^{(i)}$ are curvature lines of the initial faces $f^{(j)},f_j^{(j)},f^{(k)},f_k^{(k)}$ (cf. Fig.~\ref{fig:patch_in_between}). \end{corollary}